Marking-Time/ToLeet/readme.md

 ### Code breaks arabic into dictionary at roman intervals
 - Still some problems -  code doesn't trigger untill over 1000.
 This stops it from running when the number is less.
   - Need to remove the 0-9 digits from the toleet code and allow it to be converted in to_roman
+### Arabic to Roman Complete
+- Need to fix fours and nines